 Campers will begin the week practicing skills on-site and sleep in Colorado Tents.
 Then, they will take their skills off-site on longer and more intense day-trip adventures.

 Campers will not only be challenged to four extreme day-long adventures — rock climbing, low and high ropes course initiatives, and white-water rafting — they will also begin their education in expeditions by backpacking in Pike National Forest and spending one or more nights in tents on the trail.

-Campers who participate in Excursions 3 will embark on exhilarating journeys that will challenge and stimulate their physical, mental/emotional, social, and spiritual growth.
+These challenges will equip campers to embark upon a life journey with Christ as their guide as they embark on exhilarating journeys that will challenge and stimulate their physical, mental/emotional, social, and spiritual growth.